 Yes, you must re-apply for financial aid each year.
 The recommended deadline to submit your application is March 1 each year.

-Please note: The newly revised Free Application for Federal Student Aid (FAFSA) is now open.
+The Free Application for Federal Student Aid (FAFSA) is scheduled to open or before December 1.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
-Learn more about the changes to the 2024-2025 FAFSA

 Yes, parent information is required for students who wish to be considered for institutional financial aid (aid given by the medical school) even though an applicant is considered independent for purposes of federal loans.